jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/rockchip.md

 Successfully parsed a group of options.
 ...
 ```
-3. Enable RKMPP in Jellyfin and uncheck the unsupported codecs
+3. Enable RKMPP in Jellyfin GUI, check supported (and desired) codecs and uncheck the unsupported - see "**Select SoC/VPU Hardware**" section for more details.

 ### Verify On Linux